Zeruel13/gt_MachineOS/README.md

-# gt_machineOS
+# gt_MachineOS
-gt_machineOS is a program for OpenComputers to be used in GT New Horizons.
+gt_MachineOS is a program for OpenComputers to be used in GT New Horizons.
 It's used to display information about your Multiblocks such progress, problems, and fluid levels of a tank that is associated with the multiblock (LCR for example)

 Features:
 - Up to 6 pages of machines in Multiblock Information (72 total machines!)